Willian-Girao/locally_sensitive_dmsp/README.md

 ## Source Codes

-The source code can be found [here](https://github.com/Willian-Girao/locally_sensitive_dmsp/blob/master/sensitive_dmsp_solver/README.md) along with instruction on how to compile and run it.
+The source code can be found [here](https://github.com/Willian-Girao/locally_sensitive_dmsp/blob/master/sensitive_dmsp_solver/README.md) along with instructions on needed dependencies as well as how to compile and run it.

 ## References